ckaoki/Responsive-Portfolio/README.md

 ## Deployment

-Navigate to [ckaoki/Basic-Portfolio](https://ckaoki.github.io/Basic-Portfolio/) to view.
+Navigate to https://github.com/ckaoki/Responsive-Portfolio.git to clone.

 ## Built With